The Bamboozle: Return of John D'Esposito and 2023 revival of the festival

 In 2021, John D'Esposito reacquired the rights and trademarks of Bamboozle from Live Nation.
 He mentioned May 5 to 7, 2023 as the date the festival would be held in a New Jersey location.
 In 2022, it was stated that the location would be Bader Field in Atlantic City.

 The rebooted festival was allegedly scheduled for Bader Field in May 2023, with acts including E-Town Concrete, Coi Leray, Ice Spice, Trippie Redd, Limp Bizkit, A Boogie Wit da Hoodie, and Papa Roach.

-The 2023 event, to be held May 5th-7th, was canceled only one week prior.
+The 2023 event, to be held May 5-7, was canceled only one week prior.
 This is partly due to lies surrounding the lineup, false claims that Black Friday sale prices would be the cheapest way to purchase tickets, and lying about the amount of tickets sold.

-The event was mainly canceled because D'Esposito managed to promote and book acts for a festival he never properly secured the permits for.
+Bamboozle Left

+Bamboozle Left was an annual two-day music festival held in California from 2006 to 2009, based on The Bamboozle festival on the Atlantic coast.